devspace-sh/devspace/docs/docs/cli/add_package.md

 With `devspace add package`, you can easily add a package (helm chart) like mysql, nginx etc. to your devspace.
 To view all available packages run `devspace add package`.

-The devspace add package command adds the helm chart as a dependency in the requirements.yaml and calls the internal `helm dependency update`, which downloads the chart and places it in the chart/charts folder.
+The devspace add package command adds the helm chart as a dependency in the requirements.yaml and calls the internal `helm dependency update` (helm doesn't need to be installed), which downloads the chart and places it in the chart/charts folder.
 To remove the dependency call `devspace remove package PACKAGE`.

 By default the standard stable helm chart repository is used (see: [Helm Charts](https://github.com/helm/charts/tree/master/stable)).
 If you want to add additional charts, just add the repository via `helm repo add` ([documentation](https://docs.helm.sh/helm/#helm-repo-add)).